-In recent years I have become a follower of Eckhart Tolle (author of The Power of Now and A New Earth), of Gangaji (author of The Diamond in your Pocket), and of Satyananda (author of Only Love is Real).
+In recent years I have become a follower of Eckhart Tolle (author of The Power of Now and A New Earth), of Gangaji (author of The Diamond in your Pocket), of Adyashanti (author of Emptiness Dancing and other books) and of Satyananda (author of Only Love is Real).
 (All of these teachers are in the tradition of Ramana Maharshi, whose Birth Chart I discussed in my book The Spirit of Numbers).
-I have been tremendously helped, not only by their writings, but also by their DVDs and audio CDs, and (in the cases of Gangaji and Satyananda) by attending retreats in their presence.
+I have been tremendously helped, not only by their writings, but also by their DVDs and audio CDs, and (in the cases of Gangaji, Adyashanti and Satyananda) by attending retreats in their presence.

 All these teachers teach that who we really are is pure undiluted consciousness and awareness.
 In order to realize our essential nature, we need to stand back from the thinking and feeling mind, which is the source of the ego.
 Within the ego we build stories about ourselves, and believe that the stories are who we really are.
 We do not need to destroy the ego, but we need to become the witness of it.
 We need to become conscious of the pure awareness that lies behind our thoughts and feelings, and to experience this as our true identity.
 By doing this, we can become aware of our Oneness with the whole of creation.